 Dick Wellstood One Man Jazz Machine… (undated, probably mid-70s).
 A live set from the Cookery, where you can occasionally hear a little talking and eating in the background.
 Wellstood had a lot of raw ability, could play stride at a high level, and also had a significant career as a jazz critic.
 “Eclecticism” was Wellstood’s watchword, and the set starts in a pretty unlikely place, a set of bluesy variations on the same famous Paganini’s caprice used by Brahms and Rachmaninoff.
-Near the end he busts out some stride in a Donald Lambert vein and it’s genuinely exciting.
+Near the end of the track he busts out some stride in a Donald Lambert vein and it’s genuinely exciting.
 When Wellstood is playing slower and more like “typical jazz” (there are covers of the hard bop ballad “Theme for Ernie” and McCoy Tyner’s “Search for Peace”) he’s not so engaging: I’m not quite sure of Wellstood’s own voice or what he believes in terms of an improvised line.
 But when Wellstood goes all out with two fists blazing, the music settles into a “thing.”
 On “If Dreams Come True,” which is associated with James P. Johnson, the music kinda just sits there for a few minutes before he finally lights it up with serious Harlem know-how.

 Claude Hopkins Crazy Fingers (1973).
 Like Eubie Blake, Claude Hopkins was interested in writing songs, and this late-in-life recital of mostly original compositions has plenty of straightforward rumination before the left hand opens up for some Harlem action.
-The title track is swinging “novelty number,” while a memorable “Late Evening Blues” shows that authentic member of the fraternity can make a pure triad speak the blues.
+The title track is a swinging novelty number, while a memorable “Late Evening Blues” shows that authentic member of the fraternity can make a pure triad speak the blues.
 It’s interesting to hear someone play “Willow Weep for Me” and “Indiana” who learned them when they were new.

 Luckey Roberts Ragtime King (1958).
 Roberts was a speed demon and a terror of Harlem rent parties when he was younger, but at a mellow 70 years of age he is ready to take it pretty easy on a set of standards with a nice quartet including Garvin Bushell, Joe Benjamin, and Herbert Cowens.
-Unlike the Blake set with Buster Bailey just above, Bushell is the lead voice and takes solos.
-Cowens doesn’t play a jazz cymbal beat but keeps it on the snare like an older New Orleans drummer.
+Unlike the Blake music with Buster Bailey just above, Bushell is the lead voice and takes solos.
+Cowens doesn’t play a spang-a-lang cymbal beat but keeps it on the snare like an older New Orleans drummer.